Osiris8/hello-city-laravel/README.md

 # Hello City

-This is Laravel application that display the current time in your city
+This application uses Laravel and Tailwind CSS that display the current time in your city.